martincostello/xunit-logging/package-readme.md

 ## Introduction

-`MartinCostello.Logging.XUnit` provides extensions to hook into the `ILogger` infrastructure to output logs from your xunit tests to the test output.
+`MartinCostello.Logging.XUnit` and `MartinCostello.Logging.XUnit.v3` provide extensions to hook into the `ILogger` infrastructure to output logs from your xunit tests to the test output.

 ### Usage